Cruel Intentions: Where are they now?

 THEN: Louise Fletcher had an impressive career behind her before claiming title as Sebastian’s aunt Helen in Cruel Intentions.
 Starting in 1958, she made a slew of TV and movie appearances before launching to international stardom for her role in 1975’s One Flew Over the Cuckoo’s Nest as Nurse Ratched.
 The gig earned Fletcher an award trifecta, making her the third actress to win an Oscar, BAFTA, and Golden Globe for a single performance.
 She went on to act in a lengthy list of films and shows ahead of Cruel Intentions, including Brainstorm (1983), Firestarter (1984), Flowers In the Attic (1987), and TV series Picket Fences and Star Wars: Deep Space Nine.

 NOW: Post-Cruel Intentions, Fletcher continued to take on many roles, with a heavier nod to TV in the 2000s.
 She snagged cameos in 7th Heaven, ER, Heroes, and Private Practice, picking up an Emmy nomination for her guest roles on Joan of Arcadia.
-Most recently, she played Frank Gallagher's hard-edged mother on the Showtime comedy Shameless.
+Most recently, she played Frank Gallagher's hard-edged mother on the Showtime comedy Shameless and appeared in two episodes of Netflix's Girlboss.

 Joshua Jackson (Blaine Tuttle)

-NOW: Following his five-year run on Dawson’s, Jackson starred in films like Aurora Borealis (2005), Shadows In the Sun (2005) and Bobby (2006).
+NOW: Following his five-year run on Dawson’s, Jackson starred in films like Aurora Borealis (2005), Shadows In the Sun (2005), and Bobby (2006).
 In 2008, he scored the part of Peter Bishop on Fringe, sliding directly into Showtime drama The Affair in 2014.
+In 2019, he will appear in Ava DuVernay's upcoming Netflix limited series When They See Us.

 Eric Mabius (Greg McConnell)